usdot-jpo-ode/jpo-ode/docs/UserGuide.md

 [jpo-security-svcs](https://github.com/usdot-jpo-ode/jpo-security-svcs)
 (JSS) module for performing message signing, verification, encryption and decryption.
-ODE sends TIM messages to JSS module to be signed before broadcasting the message to RSUs and SDW.
+ODE sends TIM messages to JSS module to be signed before broadcasting the message to RSUs and SDX.
 No new configuration properties need to be set if the module and ODE run in Docker containers on the same server.
 However, if they are running o different host machines the property _ode.securitySvcsSignatureUri_ must be set to